celiason/museum-visitor-model/README.md

 - Museum visitor data obtained from the Bristol Museum [](https://opendata.bristol.gov.uk)
 - Tweets containing "Bristol Museum" (see data/processed folder)

+## Insights

+The most important feature that predicts visitor numbers is WEEKEND

+TMAX has a relative effect

+EXHIBITS have a large effect too

+Twitter sentiment also has an effect.

 ## Author

 Chad M. Eliason